Khalid-Metwally/Underwater-Image-Segmentation-using-deep-learning/README.md

 # Underwater-Image-Segmentation-using-deep-learning
-This project is developed in python and explores different yolo models, particularly yolo v5, v7, v8 in the area of underwater image masking and segmentation
+Overview
+This project explores the application of YOLO (You Only Look Once) models, specifically YOLOv5, YOLOv7, and YOLOv8, for underwater image masking and segmentation.
+The goal is to provide efficient and accurate methods for detecting and segmenting objects in underwater images.